manvel-khnkoyan/jpv/README.md

 #### Regular Expression

-This type is most common type, in fact *"Logical Types"* made by *"Regular Expression"* type.
+This type is most common type, in fact *"Logical Type"* made by *"Regular Expression"*.

 Use pure *regex* as a pattern.